dustywhite7/Econ8310/SlidesCode/3 - VAR.md

 ### VAR Models

-Just an SUR model where the multiple dependent variables are time series
+Just a SUR model where the multiple dependent variables are time series
 - We can include lags of dependent variables as part of the $X$ matrix of covariates
 - VAR models are built to capture the interactions between variables as time passes